viewi/viewi/doc/PageEngine.md

 # Viewi Page Engine

-This is shortened version of how to use and avaliable features.
-More detailed documentation is in progress.
+This is the shortened version of how to use the avaliable features.
+A more detailed documentation is in progress.

 ##### *Requirements: php 7.4+*